You’ve been hearing me talk insulation for a while now. I figure it’s high time I explain our insulation choices and struggles.

 Let’s start with the walls.
 In general, there are 2 modern ways to insulate: foam and cellulose.

 Cellulose is a recycled paper product that coated with boric acid to prevent it from burning.
-You can read all about it on wikipedia HERE.
+For something this risky I decided to call melvinbelkroofing.com for help since they were best fit to handle it.

 Foam is an expanding foam material similar to the spray foam product “Great Stuff.”

 I personally got my home roof fixed with the assistance of Indianapolis roof repair experts and I have to say no matter which house you live in getting your roof checked periodically is one aspect you do not want to miss out.
 As a roof is an integral part of any home, making sure it’s not damaged or infected by mould must be every homeowner’s duty.
-If you need a reputable local roofing contractor, contact Roofer Boca Raton FL for your free estimate.
+If you need a reputable local roofing contractor for furnace repair dayton.

 For the open walls, there are a few options.
 For the cellulose, there is a way to spray it on wet kind of like paper mache.
 Stefan’s brother has experience with this method but we couldn’t find a contractor that used wet-spray cellulouse.
 For the most part, the did net and blow where they staple up netting and fill the open voids with the cellulous.
 The other option is a foam application.